The Lie of the Land: Continuity

 In images showing the Monks' aid to humanity, clips from the stories "Blink", "Nightmare in Silver" and "Into the Dalek" are shown.
-Later, a clip from "The Pilot" is shown, as well as several still images from past episodes of the new series.
+Later, a clip from "The Pilot" is shown, as well as several still images from past episodes of the tenth series.
 Magpie Electrical, which debuted in "The Idiot's Lantern" and recurs throughout the revival series, is shown as the shop where Bill watches one of the Doctor's broadcasts.

-While reuniting with Bill, Nardole mentions getting sick from the super-bacterium in "The Pyramid at the End of the World."